chmurph2/Copy-Safari-URL/README.md

 ## Installation

 Install the script by typing `rake install` in this directory.
-This will compile the AppleScript into .scpt files and copy them into your ~/Library/Scripts/Applications/Safari folder.
+This will compile the AppleScript into a .scpt file and copy it into your ~/Library/Scripts/Applications/Safari folder.

 ## Usage